CS-1030-Hadzik/data-structures-in-python-josefer96/README.md

 `problem 13. print the array to the console`

 `problem 14.
-Sort the array in descending order`
+Sort the array in descending order`ca

 `problem 15. print the array to the console`